 The function even has a fifth optional argument to specify the center of the kernel, and a sixth one for determining what to do in the regions where the operation is undefined (borders).
-Using this function has the advantage that it's shorter, less verbose and because there are some optimization techniques implemented it is usually faster than the hand-coded method.
-For example in my test while the second one took only 13 milliseconds the first took around 31 milliseconds.
+Using this function has the advantage that it's shorter, more verbose and that because they are some optimization techniques implemented usually faster than the hand method.
+For example in my while the first one took only 13 milliseconds the second took around 31 milliseconds.
 Quite some difference.